 - Lamborghini used to produce tractors prior to building luxury cars.
 Most people don’t know this.

 - Mr Lamborghini originally owned a Ferrari which had a problem with the clutch.
 Being experienced with tractors, he rectified the problem himself and suggested a remedy to Mr Enzo Ferrari, who dismissed the idea in less than polite terms (insert Italian ‘F’ word).
 So, Mr Lamborghini decided to design his own sports vehicle, and the rest is history.
 Ferrari have been the main rival ever since.

-- The most popular and most built Lamborghini is the Gallardo, 50% of the company’s total production in fact!
+- The most popular and most built Lamborghini is the Gallardo, which makes up 50% of the company’s total production in fact!

-Incidentally, I have personally driven this fine vehicle (my husband’s car, not mine), yellow of course, and what a thrill it is to drive.
+I have personally driven this particular model (my husband’s car, not mine), canary yellow of course, and what a thrill it is to drive.